 You don’t know, I suppose.
 But I would suggest you take a look at all my posts/history, take a look at this website; use your judgement.
-You will be given my number and we can Facetime or talk, etc. You can see I’ve posted a ton of kittens in my own house and rooms.
-I have more photos of people who take their kittens home from me.
-I have referrals as well.
+You will be given my number and we can Facetime or talk, etc. I will not have the third party kitten here for you to meet first (and you can read why in the process steps above).

 Why are you doing this?
 Doesn't it hurt your business?

 In early Summer 2021, I retired my oldest breeding queen and had two more females not old enough to breed yet.
-In fact, they still have yet to have their first litters.
 So, I was facing a long pause in kitten availability yet getting tons and tons of emails and messages for kittens... including sad stories about scams.
-I decided to connect with people I have met in sphynx communities to help you find a real kitten.
+I decided to connect with people I have met in sphynx communities to help list their kittens and, coincidentally, fight scammers.

 I don't look at this as a business in regard of competition and sales.
-As long as I am whole at the end of it, as in… my gas, food, toll money, etc., is covered, I am fine with this and consider it a hobby that also helps you.
+I wouldn't ever be able to have enough sphynx kittens of my own to meet growing demand.
+As long as I am whole at the end of it, as in… my gas, food, toll money, etc., is covered by the seller, I am fine with this and consider it a hobby that also helps you.
 I also love spending time with all the various sphynx kittens!
 SO MANY fun personalities and interesting looks!

-Why do I have to PM you (Facebook)?
+Why do I have to PM you (Facebook) or email?